Aquatic Nuisance Species Control

 Aquatic Nuisance Control Permit.

 Pursuant to 10 V.S.A.
 Chapter 50, an Aquatic Nuisance Control Permit is required to control nuisance aquatic plants, insects or other aquatic life (including lamprey) in Vermont waters.
-Some types of nuisance control activities are exempt.
+Some types of nuisance control activities are exempt from the permitting process.
 The use of chemical herbicides, bottom barrier materials or powered mechanical devices may also require a wetland permit.
-As required by 10 V.S.A., Chapter 47, Section 1263a(i), the Secretary of the Agency of Natural Resources has adopted the revised Public Review and Comment Procedures for Aquatic Nuisance Permit Applications and General Permits, effective January 30, 2003.
+The issuing of a permit by the Secretary is dependent upon multiple considerations made by the Secretary during the permitting process.
+Under 10 V.S.A. §1455, the Secretary is required to provide opportunity for public review and comment on permit applications.
+Procedures shall classify permit applications by degree of environmental risk involved, and allow for public notice and comment on each class.

 Emergency Response General Permit